 There was also a lack of proper financial and technical due diligence before investments were made.

 The assessment also found issues with unsold property assets worth RM45 million.

-Newly appointed chief executive Nik Amlizan Mohamed said the management would only lodge a police report if there was criminal evidence.
+Newly appointed chief executive Nik Amlizan Mohamed said the management would only lodge a police report if there were criminal evidence.

 LTAT consists of active members who are required to withdraw their funds upon retirement.

-LTAT underwent a major restructuring in its leadership after Pakatan Harapan took over the government in May last year.
+LTAT underwent significant restructuring in its leadership after Pakatan Harapan took over the government in May last year.